 This list of ideas is just a starting point.
 Almost anything could potentially be a way to provide comprehensible input to your students.
 I’ve seen teachers post on the iFLT/NTPRS/CI Facebook group about having students do a popcorn taste-test, do yoga, or make simple art projects.
 Anything goes, as long as students are listening to or reading language that is comprehensible and compelling.

 As teachers, our job is to provide students with comprehensible input.
-We want our students to focus on meaning, not form.
 As Stephen Krashen has said, we want our students to be so interested in the meaning of a message that they “‘forget’ that the input is in another language.”
 My goal is always to find topics or stories that my students will find interesting.
 If they are interested in what they are listening to or reading, they are on their way to acquiring the language.